 Many working moms and dads do two full shifts every day: one at the office and the second at home.
 If you’re feeling overwhelmed because you’re shouldering the cooking, cleaning, shopping and bedtime routines on top of your 9-to-5 job, it’s time to sit down with your partner and have an honest discussion about divvying up the workload.
 It may not be an easy conversation, especially if habits and gender roles are entrenched, but it is a necessary one.

 Can you have a tidy house, full fridge and clean clothes when you work 40-plus hours a week?
 Outsourcing some of the household chores can make it attainable and free up some hours in your busy week for much-needed leisure and recreation.
 Hire a cleaner to come in every other week.
-Order groceries online and have them delivered.
+Arrange for a meal delivery service.
 Drop off laundry at a wash-and-fold service.
 Arrange for an afternoon nanny to pick up your kids from school.
 Yes, household help will require additional budget planning, but it’s a good investment when you consider it’ll allow you to carve out some down time.

 Working parents needs extra time to find a work-life balance.
 While it’s impossible to squeeze more hours out of a day, you can ask your boss about working remotely one or two days a week, which would cut back on commute time.
 Consider flextime options, such as shifting your office hours earlier or later, or working four 10-hour days so you can have a three-day weekend.